How About a Gap Year?

 I’ve seen it time and time again – motivated high school students who have always planned to attend college, but reach senior year feeling they are not ready – yet.
 In some cases, they aren’t quite prepared to leave the “nest” and be on their own.
 In other cases, they are simply burned out and need time to disconnect from being a student.

-And it’s no wonder – senior year has become increasingly stressful, as students load up on AP classes, study for SATs and fret over college essays.
+And it’s no wonder – high school can be increasingly stressful, as students load up on AP classes and throw themselves into various activities to improve their college options.
+The application process in the senior year requires even more work on top of everything they are already doing.
 It’s easy to see why a reasonable teen might want to take a break before diving into the demands of college.

 It’s important to understand that a gap year is NOT a break spent sleeping and surfing the net.
 Rather, it is a break from school-based education, spent doing something else worthwhile.
 Many students use the time to travel or volunteer abroad.
 Others use the time to work, earning valuable job experience and of course, money.
 The most important thing is that the time is spent doing something productive.

 And as long as that time is spent productively, the vast majority of colleges are very supportive of gap years.
 Having benefited from both the time off and from their experience, gap year students usually arrive on campus refreshed, motivated, and more mature, a major plus for the institution.
-Some colleges, like Princeton, Tufts and Oberlin, even offer scholarships and financial aid to students taking a gap year.
+Some colleges even offer scholarships and financial aid to students taking a gap year.

 There are many, MANY organizations running gap year programs.
 Middlebury College maintains a good list here.